Keys to Establishing Baseline Biomarkers

 Athletes and their blood constantly change from day to day, workout to workout.
 As we follow athletes through seasons and years, we look for variations associated with environmental factors.
-Some examples include training volume, training intensity, nutritional changes, life stressors, overall physical and mental health, natural aging, digestive issues, supplement intake, sleep, sun exposure, and even personal relationships.
+Some examples include training volume, intensity, nutritional changes, life stressors, overall physical and mental health, natural aging, digestive issues, supplement intake, sleep, sun exposure, and personal relationships.

 - Check your training and recovery.
 When it comes to training, more isn’t always better.
-Rest and recovery allow you to build muscle, strengthen bone, and increase aerobic capacity.
+Rest and recovery allow you to build muscle, strengthen bones, and increase aerobic capacity.
 Specific biomarkers (for example, cortisol and white blood cells) let us know if you are training too much and recovering too little.
 Back off, and you’ll see performance gains and potentially fewer injuries, fewer illnesses, and hopefully added enjoyment.

 - Understand your body over time.
 Periodic testing can give you a more accurate picture of your unique biomarker levels, how changes to your nutrition, training and recovery impact those levels, and how you feel and perform.
 Monitoring can help you track your fitness progress over time—how by working on the “inside,” you can see the difference on the outside, whether through faster times, heavier weights, increased power output, or more laughter.